 Nestled in the foothills of the Blue Ridge Mountains, the park features rolling grasslands, quiet forests and beautiful views, as well as 3 miles of shoreline along the James River.
 Visitors can hike, bike, canoe, kayak, fish or tent camp on the banks of the historic river or at Branch Pond.
-Facilities include cabins, a nature center, a gift shop, a camp store, a natural playground, picnic shelters, multi-use trails, boat launches, water/electric campgrounds and equestrian camping.
+Facilities include cabins, a visitor center, a gift shop, a camp store, a natural playground, picnic shelters, multi-use trails, boat launches, water/electric campgrounds and equestrian camping.
 The park also has a universally accessible fishing pier and a .25-mile-long wheelchair accessible trail around Green Hill Pond.
 James River State Park Outdoor Adventures, a full-service canoe livery, provides canoe, kayak and tube rentals as well as shuttle services.
 For more information about the livery (open seasonally), call 434-933-8682.
 The park is also a great place to view the annual James River Batteau Festival.
 A replica of one of the unusual vessels is on display at the visitor center.

 Buckingham County.
 From U.S. 60 West, turn right onto Route 605 (Riverside Dr.) at the James River Bridge.
 Travel seven miles, then turn left onto Route 606.